esmnext/esmx/examples/docs/src/en/guide/start/glossary.md

 ---
 titleSuffix: "Glossary"
-description: "Core terminology and unified translations for Esmx, ensuring consistency with packages."
+description: "A glossary of core Esmx framework terminology, covering everything from underlying technologies to high-level architecture, aiming to help developers accurately understand and use Esmx's capabilities."
 head:
   - - "meta"
     - name: "keywords"
-      content: "Esmx, glossary, Module Linking, Micro-Frontend, ESM, Import Maps"
+      content: "Esmx, glossary, module linking, micro-frontends, ESM, Import Maps, builder, dependency isolation"
 ---

 # Glossary

-## Module Linking

-Uses native ESM and Import Maps to link multiple packages or modules at runtime, enabling decoupling and collaboration.

-## ESM (ECMAScript Modules)

-Native module mechanism for browsers and Node.js, using `import`/`export` syntax.

-## Import Maps

-Native browser mechanism for controlling ESM module path mapping and scoping.

-## Hydration

-The process of activating page interactions on the client side after SSR.

-## Middleware

-Abstract interface for static resource and request processing.

-## Dependency Isolation

-Prevents dependency conflicts through Import Maps and module scoping, improving stability.

-## Multi-Framework Integration

-Integrates multiple frontend frameworks within the same project while maintaining a framework-agnostic design.

-## Package Collaboration / Module Decoupling

-Enables independent package development and runtime collaboration through module linking.

-## Micro-Frontends

-Frontend architecture pattern supporting independent development and integration by multiple teams.

-## Host Application

-Core application that loads and orchestrates remote applications or modules.

-## Remote Application/Module

-Sub-applications or modules that are dynamically loaded by the host application.

-## Application

-Frontend subsystem that can run and be deployed independently.

-## Module

-Functional unit that can be linked and reused, such as component libraries and utility libraries.

-## Package

-npm package or Monorepo sub-package, emphasizing the publishing unit and physical structure.
+## Core Technologies

+### ESM (ECMAScript Modules)
+The native module mechanism in browsers and Node.js, using `import`/`export` syntax.

+### Import Maps
+A native browser mechanism that controls the path mapping and scope of ESM modules.

+## Architecture and Patterns

+### Module Linking
+Utilizes native ESM and Import Maps to link multiple packages or modules at runtime, achieving decoupling and collaboration.

+### Micro-Frontends
+A front-end architectural pattern that supports independent development and integration by multiple teams.

+### Dependency Isolation
+Avoids dependency conflicts and improves stability through Import Maps and module scoping.

+### Framework Agnostic
+Integrates multiple front-end frameworks within the same project, maintaining a framework-neutral design.

+## Roles and Units

+### Host
+The core application that loads and orchestrates remote applications or modules.

+### Remote
+A sub-application or module dynamically loaded by the host application.

+### Application
+A front-end subsystem that can be run and deployed independently.

+### Module
+An independent, reusable unit of code that encapsulates specific functionality or data.
+In modern JavaScript (ESM), this usually refers to a file that interacts with other modules via `import` and `export`.

+### Package
+A collection of one or more modules, distributed and versioned as a single unit.
+In the Node.js ecosystem, this usually refers to a directory containing a `package.json` file, which can be published and installed via package managers like npm.

+## Build and Render

+### Builder
+An encapsulation layer in Esmx used to simplify build configurations, providing out-of-the-box best practices for specific application types (e.g., HTML, Vue).

+### Hydration
+The process of associating server-side rendered (SSR) static HTML with client-side JavaScript, attaching event listeners, and restoring application state to make it fully interactive.

+### Middleware
+Functions or modules used to insert custom logic into the server-side request handling flow, often used for serving static assets, authentication, or adding logging.

+### RenderContext
+The core object in Esmx for managing the rendering process, responsible for injecting resources, constraining module loading order, and passing contextual data in both CSR and SSR scenarios.